Davygod/KEST2/windows_verkefni.md

   * ???
 * What Drive [Volume Label] contains the paging file?
   * ???
-* Reflection questions: Why would you ever change the default virtual memory page file settings in Windows?
+* __Reflection questions:__ Why would you ever change the default virtual memory page file settings in Windows?
   * ???
 ### 11.2.6.2 Lab - Use Device Manager
+* Click __Control Panel__.
+In the Small icons view, select __Device Manager__.
+Questions
-* What information is listed in the Device Manager window?
+What information is listed in the Device Manager window?
 Why would you use it?
   * Batteries, Computer, Disk Drives, Display Adapters, Drives, IDE ATA ATAPI controllers, ect.
 You would use it if you wanted to change the settings for any of those components.
 * Browse through the menus displayed at the top of the Device Manager window.
 How would you install driver software for an older device that may not be automatically recognized by the Windows operating system?
   * ???
+* In the __Generic Non-PnP Monitor Properties__ window, select the __Driver__ tab.
+This window displays the software driver information that is currently installed for this monitor.
+Question:
-* What additional information does Driver Details provide?
+What additional information does Driver Details provide?
   * It provides the Providing company, File version, copyright, digital signer, and the driver files.
+* Click Update Driver.
+Question:
-* What two options do you have for updating the driver?
+What two options do you have for updating the driver?
   * First is to go to the computer makers site and downloading their driver (Dell, HP, Asus,etc).
 Second is to go to the device makers site.
 For video nVidia, or ATI, for networking Intel, etc)
+* From the __Update Driver Software__ window, click __Cancel__ to return to the __Monitor Properties__ window.
+Questions:
-* What does the Roll Back Driver button do?
+What does the __Roll Back Driver__ button do?
 The Roll Back Driver can be grayed out on your computer, why would it be grayed out?
   * When the Rollback Driver button isn't available (greyed out) it is an indication that a previous driver version has not been installed for that device.
 Depending on the device it is best to check the device manufacturer's website or ride with the Windows recommendation.
 * What are the other available options?